All MCAD COVID-19 updates will be posted below and at mcad.edu/covid19

 MCAD username and password (first initial last name, not your full email address).
 Leave the “Logon domain” field blank and press ok.
 (If this window doesn’t pop up automatically, click the WiFi icon in the lower right corner and select the MCAD network, then click connect.

 After you have followed all of these steps, try to load a webpage.
-If you are still unable to connect, contact the Help Desk.
-Although this is an unfortunately lengthy process, the good news is that you should only have to do it once per windows device.
+If you are still unable to connect, contact the Help Desk at helpdesk@mcad.edu or at 612-874-3666.

 KB Footer